π Title

 How hard is this to build?

-Moderate complexity due to technical and regulatory challenges.
+Moderate complexity due to the technical demands of satellite technology and data management.

 π Idea Scorecard (Optional)